Miro0o/Docs-Notes/README.md

 This repository does not claim to describe the universe as it objectively is.
 Instead, it reflects how I currently understand it.
 In that sense, **miniWorldModel** is a snapshot of my internal world model—an evolving representation of reality shaped by learning, reflection, and revision.

+> [!caution]
+> Commercial use is strictly prohibited.
+Redistribution must include attribution and the same license.

 ## Motivation & Introduction